This section outlines basic concepts, terminology, and components to help you familiarize yourself with HERE Indoor Map.

 Besides the indoor map catalog, a default indoor map collection named Default Collection contains your indoor maps to be used with a mobile or web application.
 A collection is a catalog, which has at least one interactive map layer (IML) which contains a copy of the combined MOM-formatted GeoJSON data of all your indoor maps.
 The collection also contains the map rendering rules and the collection metadata.

 It is not necessary for you to manage these collections.
 HERE will manage these on your behalf.

 Your data will be stored within the indoor project within your organization.
 You can add other users to the project to grant them full access to all project resources.
 It is important to keep the project structure intact and to not delete the project itself or remove data from the project, as the system relies on it.

-An Indoor Map ID is the short identifier for an indoor map and the last part of the Indoor Map HRN without the leading zeros.
+An Indoor Map ID is the short identifier for an indoor map and the last part of the Indoor Map UUID without the leading zeros.
 In the example above, this would be